pimcore/personalized-product-search/README.md

 For more details about the ETL and its usage see [ETL](./doc/ETL.md).

 ### Implementing a custom adapter
 A custom adapter should extend *AbstractAdapter* which implements the *AdapterInterface*.
 There are two methods to implement: *addPersonalization* and *getDebugInfo*.
 The goal of both methods is to create information on how certain segments are boosted.
 In *addPersonalization* this information is used to create so called [function scores](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html) that are added to the query whereas in *getDebugInfo* the boosting information is returned.
-For detailed information on what such an implementation could look like take a look at the default adapters.
+For detailed information on what such an implementation could look like take a look at the default adapters and the more [detailed adapter documentation](./doc/Adapters.md).

 Finally, the adapter should be added to *services.yml* to make it available via dependency injection, just like the default ones.
 The new entry in the *services.yml* should look something like this:
 ```yml